nationalarchives/tdr-draft-metadata-validator/README.md

 # tdr-draft-metadata-validator

+The tdr-draft-metadata-validator is a Lambda that is invoked with a consignment ID from the tdrMetadataChecks step function

 ``` def handleRequest(input: java.util.Map[String, Object], context: Context): APIGatewayProxyResponseEvent = {
     val consignmentId = extractConsignmentId(input)
     val schemaToValidate: Set[JsonSchemaDefinition] = Set(BASE_SCHEMA, CLOSURE_SCHEMA)